Placebofairy/Useless1/README.md

 # Useless1
-Just a proportion completer..This isn't really helpful but here it is.
+Just a proportion completer using TI-Basic..This isn't really helpful/useful but here it is.